PetrochukM/PyTorch-NLP/README.md

     from torchnlp.embeddings import FastText

     vectors = FastText()
-    # Load embeddings for any word as `torch.FloatTensor`
+    # Load embeddings for any word as a `torch.FloatTensor`
     vectors['hello']  # [torch.FloatTensor of size 100]
     ```